alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/introduction-to-functional-programming.md

 ## Case study: poker

-In poker, a player has a hand with deck cards, each card defined by a suit with a rank.
+In poker, a player has a hand with five deck cards, each card defined by a suit with a rank.
 There are four suits (diamonds ♦️, clubs ♣️, hearts ♥️ and spades ♠️) and thirteen ranks (2 to 10, jack J, queen Q, king K, ace A).
 The cards of a hand can form special combinations and the player that has the rarest combination wins the round.

 | Combination | Example | Description | Chance |
 |---|---|---|---|